-- Continuation of material learned in Automotive Technology 11, including mechanical problem solving and trouble shooting. - Repair and theory to include fuel and ignition systems, suspension, steering, drive lines, and transmissions.

-- Consists of approximately 40% theory and 60% practical. - Students considering a career in automotive or related fields should take this course in conjunction with Mechanics 12 Drivetrain.
+- Continuation of material learned in Automotive Technology 11, including mechanical problem solving and trouble shooting. - Repair and theory to include fuel and ignition systems, suspension, steering, drive lines, and transmissions. - Students are given the opportunity to acquire the knowledge and develop the necessary skills to enable them to repair their own automobiles after graduation. - Consists of approximately 40% theory and 60% practical. - Students considering a career in automotive or related fields should take this course in conjunction with Mechanics 12 Drivetrain.

-TT-AUTOMOTIVE TECHNOLOGY 12: BODY (REPAIR AND FINISH)
+TE-AUTOMOTIVE TECHNOLOGY 12: BODY (REPAIR AND FINISH)